Blog · Analysis · Last reviewed June 19, 2026

 This is a recursive reality problem.
 Credit decisions shape the future data that credit models later read.
 Denial can make liquidity harder, higher prices can increase stress, thin files can remain thin, and opaque reasons can prevent the behavioral change the notice supposedly enables.
 The model classifies a world partly produced by earlier classification.

 The answer is not to demand that every credit model be simple.
 Some complex systems may expand access and reduce crude exclusions.
 The answer is to refuse unaccountable complexity in high-control domains.
 If a lender wants to use a model to govern access to money, it must preserve the public ritual of reason-giving.
-Not a magic explanation.
+Not a symbolic explanation.
 Not a marketing gloss.
 A specific, principal, contestable account of why this person received this outcome.

 The denial letter is therefore one of the places where AI governance becomes real.
 It is where model-mediated knowledge either enters accountable language or hides behind the machine.